chadgmoore/whereTheLightGathers-blot/README.md

 ## Install

-1. I am not sure how to install this, I'll update this when I figure it out.
+1. I am not sure how to install this as it's not a default theme option in Blot, I'll update this when I figure it out.